 OPE costs are complicated to calculate, as some components are fixed dollar amounts and others are a percentage of pay.
 Because of this fixed component, actual OPE costs cannot be calculated by simply multiplying pay by a standard percentage, although OPE costs may be estimated using average percentages.
 Actual costs will be charged to the grant, whether higher or lower than estimates.
-Average OPE rates are as follows (based on actual 09-10 charges):
+Call Sponsored Programs for OPE rates.

 Restrictions surrounding equipment purchases come from both funding agencies and SOU (through the State of Oregon).
 While these relate to the actual purchase of equipment, take them into account when including equipment in proposal budgets.